About Me

 Stories > Numbers.

-This site is my little shrine a space to reflect, make art, and write about my experiences, feminist reflections, policies and their tradeoffs, or businesses.
-I also share the occasional recipe or broke-student hack.
+This site is my little shrine; a space to reflect, make art, and write my thoughts & experiences.
+I also share the occasional recipe - do try my infamous apple crumble!